Stella Zakharova

 Stella Heorhiivna Zakharova (born 12 July 1963) is a retired gymnast who competed internationally for the former Soviet Union between 1977 and 1982.
-She was an Olympic and World Championship gold medalist in team competitions, and won individual all-around titles at other events.
+She won gold in the team event at the 1980 Summer Olympics and the 1981 World Championships, as well as team silver at the 1979 World Championships.
+Individually, she won two silver vault medals at the World Championships (1979, 1981).
+She is currently vice-president of the men's artistic gymnastics division in the Ukrainian Gymnastics Federation.

+Career

 Zakharova won her first all-around championship at the 1976 All-Union School Spartakiade.
-That same year she placed second overall in the Junior USSR Championships.
-She was a consistently strong competitor through 1977-78, winning several vaulting and floor exercise event titles.
-A powerful tumbler, Zakharova was the first woman to incorporate three double-back somersaults into her floor routine.
+That same year, she placed second overall in the Junior USSR Championships.
+Zakharova was the first woman to incorporate three double back somersaults into her floor routine and specialized in vault and floor exercise.

+She broke her leg in 1977.
+She returned to the gym to train on the uneven bars while her leg was still in a cast.

-Zakhrova's most successful year was 1979, during which she won individual all-around championships at the American Cup, Moscow News, and World Cup events.
-At the World Championships held in Fort Worth, Texas she was a member of the Soviet women's team which finished second to the Romanian squad led by an injured Nadia Comăneci.
-It was the first time the Soviets had failed to beat their Romanian rivals in a major team competition.
+Zakhrova's most successful year was 1979, during which she won the individual all-around at the American Cup, Moscow News, and World Cup events.
+At the World Championships held in Fort Worth, Texas, she was a member of the Soviet women's team, which finished second.

-In 1980 Zakharova continued to enjoy success, winning the gold medal with her Soviet teammates at the Olympic Games and capturing a second all-around title at the World Cup.
-That proved to be her high-water mark, as her performances began to decline from 1981 onward.
+In 1980, Zakharova continued to enjoy success, winning the gold medal with her Soviet teammates at the Olympic Games and capturing a second all-around title at the World Cup.
+Zakharova later said that when she stood on the podium with her Olympic teammates, she "felt emptiness" due to the immense pressure of preparing for the Games.

-After retirement, Stella Zakharova married Dynamo Kyiv football player Viktor Khlus.
-The couple have a son and a daughter.
-Zakharova's home country Ukraine hosts an annual Stella Zakharova Cup competition in artistic gymnastics, named in her honor.
+The year after, she won silver in the all-around at the 1981 Summer Universiade, along with gold on vault and bronze on the balance beam and floor exercise.
+The Soviet team won silver as well.
+She won team gold and a second World vault silver medal at the 1981 World Championships.

+After placing 40th in the preliminary round of the 1982 Soviet championships, she retired from competition.